Lightstreamer/Lightstreamer-JMS-example-StockList-client-java/README.md

 <!-- START DESCRIPTION lightstreamer-jms-example-stocklist-client-java -->

-This project contains a sample Java application that shows how the [Lightstreamer JMS Extender Java Client Library](https://github.com/Lightstreamer/JMSExtender-lib-client-java) can be used to connect to Lightstreamer JMS Extender.
+This project contains a sample Java console application that shows how the [Lightstreamer JMS Extender Java Client Library](https://github.com/Lightstreamer/JMSExtender-lib-client-java) can be used to connect to Lightstreamer JMS Extender.

 ![Screenshot](screen_large.png)